leenallafi/Bigdata-Hadoop-Spark/README.md

 # BigData-Hadoop-Spark

-This repository contains two MapReduce solutions built using Python for Hadoop Streaming.
-Each problem demonstrates the use of the MapReduce programming model to solve real-world data analysis tasks involving e-commerce and web server logs.
+This repository contains two real-world data analysis problems, solved using both:
+- **Hadoop MapReduce (Python + Streaming)**
+- **Apache Spark (PySpark)**

+These problems simulate tasks a data engineer or analyst may encounter when working with large-scale log files from e-commerce platforms and web servers.

 ---

 ## 📁 Folder Structure

+\`\`\`plaintext
 hadoop/
 ├── conversion-rate/
 │   ├── mapper.py